lilyhabbs/scheduler/README.md

 # Interview Scheduler
-A single-page React application that allows users to book and cancel interviews.
+Interview scheduler is a single-page application that allows users to book, edit and cancel interviews, as well as view how many available appointments are remaining for each day.

+This app was developed using React, Webpack, Babel, Axios, Storybook and Express.
+Data is persisted by the API server using a PostgreSQL database.
+Unit testing, integration testing and end-to-end testing was completed using Jest and Cypress.

-## Screen shots
+## Screenshots

 ***Selecting a day***